Estimated reading time: 13 minutes

-So, what does the Employment Rights Bill mean for Employers & HRs?
-In the first King’s speech of the new Government, Labour announced its Employment Rights Bill, which will significantly enhance workers’ rights and bring substantial changes for employers.
+What does the Employment Rights Bill mean for Employers & HRs?
+In the King’s speech in July 2024, Labour announced its Employment Rights Bill, which it terms a “once in a generation overhaul of workers’ rights”.
+The Bill will significantly enhance workers’ rights and bring substantial changes for employers.

-Labour has pledged to introduce the Employment Rights Bill within the first 100 days of entering Government.
-This means that the Bill should be laid before Parliament by 12th October 2024.
+Labour had pledged to introduce the Employment Rights Bill within the first 100 days of entering Government.
+This means that the Bill should be laid before Parliament by 10th October 2024.

-The King’s speech confirmed that the Employment Rights Bill will deliver on proposals set out in Labour’s plan to “Make Work Pay” (MWP) which Labour published at the start of the general election campaign, and which it committed to implementing ‘in full‘ in its election manifesto.
+The King’s speech confirmed that the Employment Rights Bill will deliver on proposals set out in Labour’s plan to “Make Work Pay” (MWP) which it published at the start of the general election campaign.

 In short, the Bill imposes considerable new responsibilities on all employers, with small and medium-sized enterprises (SMEs) and seasonal, retail and hospitality sectors likely to be the most affected.